Skip to content

 • Keep your Sveltia CMS installation up to date.
 If you use the CDN version, you’ll always get the latest version unless you specify an exact version number in the URL.
 If you self-host, regularly check for updates and apply them promptly.

-• Set up PKCE authentication for your Git backend.
+• Set up PKCE authentication for your Git backend if possible.
 Sveltia CMS supports quick PAT authentication, but it’s mainly for individual developers and not recommended for multi-user teams, especially when non-technical members are involved.

 • Set up two-factor authentication (2FA) for your Git instance.